Syllabus and Expectations: – pdf file of below here – EXPECTATIONS7thG2017

 20% – Worksheets, in class work, and assessments – (Written tests, individual, and group song project performance)

-First half of each class period – learn / review concepts.
+The first half of each class period – learn/review concepts.

-Second half of each class period – use / practice concepts with use of instrument and singing.
+The second half of each class period – use/practice concepts with the use of instrument and singing.

 7th Grade Music Course Map